Mechanical System Installation#

 Positioning and alignment#

 Incorrect configurations.
-The images below show examples of incorrect camera positioning: the field of view, shown in red, is off-center with respect to the viewing area, covering only part of the working area or including zones outside it.
-These configurations compromise part recognition and vision system performance.
+The pictures show examples of incorrect positioning of the camera: the field of view (indicated in red) is off-centre in relation to the viewing area, covering only part of the working area or including areas outside the working area.
+These configurations compromise part identification and the operation of the vision system.

 Correct configuration.
-The camera must be positioned centrally with respect to the FlexiBowl viewing area, backlight zone.
-In this way the field of view, shown in green, symmetrically covers the whole working area, guaranteeing correct operation of the vision system.
+The camera must be positioned centrally with respect to the viewing area of the FlexiBowl® (backlight zone).
+This way, the field of view (indicated in green) symmetrically covers the entire working area, ensuring the proper operation of the vision system.

 |